-Interest expense remained relatively flat for the quarter ended December 31, 2017 as the amount of debt outstanding did not materially fluctuate.
+Interest expense remained relatively flat for the quarter ended December 31, 2018 as the amount of debt outstanding did not materially fluctuate.
 The majority of the Company's interest expense is due to the issuance of unsecured debentures of \$8.625 million bearing an interest rate of 7.5% in August 2014.
 The remainder of the Company's interest expense is due to financial capital leases bearing an interest rate between 0% to 11.5%.

-Gain loss on financial derivative liabilities
+Gain (loss) on financial derivative liabilities

-For the three months ended December 31, 2017 the increase in derivative gain was the result of an increase in fair value of outstanding warrants.
+For the three months ended December 31, 2018 the decrease in derivative gain was the result of a decrease in fair value of outstanding warrants.